Mellon family

 The Mellon family is a wealthy and influential American family from Pittsburgh, Pennsylvania.
-The family includes Andrew Mellon, one of the longest-serving U.S. Treasury Secretaries, along with prominent members in the judicial, banking, financial, business, and political professions, as well as a famous recluse, Cordelia Scaife May.
+The family includes Andrew Mellon, one of the longest serving U.S. Treasury Secretaries, while other members worked in the judicial, banking, financial, business, and political professions.
+Other notable figures include the prominent banker R.B.
+Mellon and his son R.K.
+Mellon, who provided funding and leadership for the first Pittsburgh Renaissance.

 History

 The American branch of the Mellon family traces its origins to County Tyrone, Northern Ireland.
 In 1816, Archibald Mellon emigrated from Northern Ireland to the United States and set up residence in Westmoreland County, Pennsylvania.
 Two years later, Archibald was joined by his son, Andrew, and his family.